iron-software/IronBarcode-Examples/how-to/image-correction/README.md

 ## Invert Filter

 The Invert Filter reverses the hues within an image, transforming white areas to black and vice versa.
 This capability is especially beneficial when decoding barcodes set against colored backgrounds.
 Unlike the **BinaryThresholdFilter**, which requires parameters for operation, the Invert Filter flips colors straightforwardly.
 Additionally, it incorporates the use of a **CropRectangle** to target specific areas for inversion, rather than altering the entire image's color scheme.
 This targeted approach allows precise adjustments only where needed.

-The paraphrased section with the full markdown context and updated code snippet is as follows:

 ```csharp
 using IronBarCode;